16th Infantry Regiment (United States): World War II

 Pearl Harbor, 7 December 1941, found the 16th Infantry back at Fort Devens, but not for long.
 Commanded by Henry B. Cheadle, the regiment departed for England in August 1942, where it joined a large contingent of US troops slated for participation in Operation Torch, the invasion of North Africa.
 In its first amphibious assault under combat conditions, the 16th Infantry landed on a beach near Arzew, French Morocco at 0100 hours, on 8 November 1942.
 Over the next three days, the regiment battled relatively light resistance from Vichy French forces and helped to capture Oran.
-It doing so, the 1st Infantry Division (whom the regiment was assigned to during World War II) established a permanent presence for the US Army in North Africa.
-During the remainder of the North African campaign the 16th Infantry fought in a number of locations to include the Ousseltia Valley, Kasserine Pass, El Guettar, and Mateur in Tunisia.
+In doing so, the 1st Infantry Division (whom the regiment was assigned to during World War II) established a permanent presence for the US Army in North Africa.
+During the remainder of the Tunisian campaign the 16th Infantry fought in a number of locations to include the Ousseltia Valley, Kasserine Pass, El Guettar, and Mateur.
 For its actions at Kasserine the regiment was decorated with the Croix de Guerre by the French Government and it received its first Presidential Unit Citation for its actions near Mateur.

-Next came Sicily.
+Next came the Allied invasion of Sicily.
 Shortly before 0100 hours on 10 July 1943, the first wave of the 16th Infantry boarded landing craft for the assault on that island.
 After achieving a relatively bloodless hold on the beachhead in the darkness, the regiment pushed into the hills beyond.
 There the regiment was soon hit hard with an armored counterattack by German tanks.
 Despite numerous enemy tanks and reinforcements, the 16th Infantry desperately held on by receiving assistance from the heavy guns of the U.S. Navy and the timely arrival of the regiment's Cannon Company.
 By 14 July 1943, the regiment had moved through Pietraperzia, Enna, and Villarosa.
 Fighting against snipers and well-fortified positions, the regiment moved forward by a series of flanking movements and by 29 July had taken the high ground west of the Cerami River.
 In early August, the regiment reached the town of Troina in eastern Sicily.
 At Troina the regiment experienced some of the most bitter fighting it would see during the war.
-After a four-day brawl with the battle-hardened troops of the 15th Panzer Grenadier Division, the men of the 16th Infantry finally captured the town and soon after the Sicily campaign ended.
+After a four-day brawl with the battle-hardened troops of the 15th Panzergrenadier Division (Wehrmacht), the men of the 16th Infantry finally captured the town and soon after the Sicily campaign ended.